A hornbeam wood and ridge walk

 - Keep walking with the field on your right and the hedgerow on your left until you reach the end of the field.
 There will be a track off to your left heading north.
 Don't take this, it's not pubic.
 Instead, turn slightly right at the end of the field and immediately look out for a gap in the hedgerow.
 Turn left and head north-east alongside the next field with the hedgerow on your left and the field on your right.

 - Follow this path as it bends round to the right, again keeping the hedgerow on your left and the field on your right, until you reach the fourth oak on your left.
-Here you will find a bachelor gate leading into the field.
-Go through the gate, cross a small footbridge, continue north-east through the field heading for another bachelor gate, go through the gate, over a second wooden footbridge (it can be muddy after the bridge) and then another bachelor gate leading to the car park at The Woodman, Wildhill.
+Here you will find a gate leading into the field.
+Go through the gate, cross a small footbridge, continue north-east through the field heading for another gate, go through, over a second wooden footbridge (it can be muddy after the bridge) and then another gate leading to the car park at The Woodman, Wildhill.